America's Largest Cross

 The height of the cross was carefully chosen to exceed the dimensions of the Groom cross (which is 196 feet) but to still be below the 200 foot mark.
 "FAA regulations," said one of the volunteers.
 "You have to have a light on top if it's 200 feet.
 And there's no way in heck that we would put a light on top."
 (We heard a similar gripe from the folks at Christ of the Ozarks.)
 This is apparently a matter of principal rather than aesthetics.

 (We've always thought this regulatory height barrier established an intriguing line of demarcation between worldly safety and spiritual salvation.
 The bigger the cross, the more likely it is noticed, and the higher rate of conversion.
-Seems like requiring a little beacon on top shouldn't be stopping anyone from making a cross 10 or 20 times taller and saving sinners two states away.)
+Seems like requiring a little beacon on top shouldn't be stopping any American from making a cross 10 or 20 times taller and saving sinners two states away.)

 A small theater in the Effingham Cross welcome center shows a video, available for purchase, which recounts the construction.
 It was "an intricate and delicate ballet," the narrator says.
 "Until the Lord comes back and this world comes to an end, the light of this cross is going to shine for people who travel by."